 Sometimes Time Machine will tell you its storage is corrupt and you have to start over: it may say "

-When you are installing a new major release of the operating system, or modifying your hardware, or taking your machine in to the Apple Store for service, you should make a clone backup of your entire hard disk onto another external hard drive.
+When you are installing a new major release of the operating system, or modifying your hardware, or taking your machine in to the Apple Store for service, you should make a clone backup of your entire drive onto another external drive.
 Then, if anything goes wrong, you can restore the copy and be back where you started.
-If you ever suspect that your hard disk is failing, do this right away.
+If you ever suspect that your drive is failing, do this right away.

 (You can set up a "burn folder" that burns the same stuff each time.)

 You now have one (huge) disc image file that contains your entire Photos library, including all metadata.
 You can split the .dmg file into multiple segments small enough to fit each on a CD or DVD using a Terminal command like hdiutil convert bigimage.dmg -format UDRO -segmentSize 650m -o splitimage.dmg and burn each to a separate disc.
-To restore, copy all the disc contents onto a hard drive, double click the first segment, and they will be reassembled.
-You will need enough free disk space for more than twice the size of your Pictures folder.
+To restore, copy all the disc segments onto an external drive, double click the first segment, and they will be reassembled.
+You will need enough free storage space for more than twice the size of your Pictures folder.

 You can also back up files to a USB stick or SD card.
 Some recent models of MacBook Pro have a builtin SD card slot; other Macs would use an external card adapter.
 You can copy files to the external device using the Finder, as described above.
 External flash memory devices like this can hold very large amounts of data in a small space.
 A 128GB SDXC card costs less than $60.
 You can use a Micro SD card with an adapter.
 Here is an article on using the SD slot.
 You can simply plug in the USB stick or insert the SD card; it will appear in the Finder and you can drag files and folders to it.